-Carlo Campiciano - Mr. Campiciano, age 64, is qualified as a chartered accountant and has extensive experience working with business on a wide range of areas including taxation, finance, operations, planning, operational and financial strategy.
+Carlo Campiciano - Mr. Campiciano, qualified as a chartered accountant and has extensive experience working with business on a wide range of areas including taxation, finance, operations, planning, operational and financial strategy.
 Prior to his appointment as the Company's Chief Financial Officer and Secretary, Mr. Campiciano served as the Chief Financial Officer of MedAdvisor International Pty Ltd. from July 2012 until December 2016, where he was part of the foundation team that launched MedAdvisor in 2012 and since its launch has been key in raising several rounds of capital as well the company's listing on the ASX in December 2015.
-As part of MedAdvisor's executive team, Mr. Campiciano was instrumental in the strategic and operational development of the company's business, which included overseeing the expansion of its operations to be a market leader in Australia, as well as establishing the business in the USA and Asia.
-Mr. Campiciano also served as Chief Financial Officer for GA Unlimited Pty Ltd., a start-up business which he helped grow from annual revenues of \$2 million to over \$40 million.
-Mr. Campiciano has a spent 12 years lecturing in venture finance in the Master of Entrepreneurship and Innovation program at the Swinburne Graduate School of Entrepreneurship (Melbourne, Australia).
+As part of MedAdvisor's executive team, Mr. Campiciano was instrumental in the strategic and operational development of the company's business, which included overseeing the expansion of its operations to be a market leader in Australia, as well as establishing the business in the USA, UK and Asia.
+Mr. Campiciano has also the helped grow from annual revenues of \$2 million to over \$40 million.
+Mr. Campiciano has also run his own private accounting practice for or 30 years and has spent 12 years lecturing in venture finance in the Master of Entrepreneurship and Innovation program at the Swinburne Graduate School of Entrepreneurship (Melbourne, Australia).
 Mr. Campiciano commenced his career at Coopers & Lybrand (currently PricewaterhouseCoopers).
-Mr. Campiciano has a Masters of Entrepreneurship and Innovation from Swinburne University of Technology (Melbourne, Australia), Graduate Diploma in Computing from Monash University Caulfield (formerly Caulfield Institute of Technology) (Melbourne, Australia) and Bachelor of Business (Accounting) from RMIT University (Melbourne, Australia) and certificate in Corporate Governance from the Governance Institute of Australia.
+Mr. Campiciano has a Masters of Entrepreneurship and Innovation from Swinburne University of Technology (Melbourne, Australia), Graduate Diploma in Computing from Monash University Caulfield (formerly Caulfield Institute of Technology) (Melbourne, Australia) and Bachelor of Business (Accounting) from RMIT University (Melbourne, Australia) and Certificate in Corporate Governance from the Governance Institute of Australia.
 Mr. Campiciano is a member of the Institute of Public Accountants of Australia and has received his US GAAP certification.

-In connection with his appointment, Propanc PTY entered into an employment agreement with Mr. Campiciano, the terms of which are summarized below.
+In connection with his appointment, Propanc Pty Ltd entered into an employment agreement with Mr. Campiciano.
 There is no arrangement or understanding between Mr. Campiciano and any other persons pursuant to which Mr. Campiciano was appointed to his positions.
 There are no family relationships between Mr. Campiciano and any of the Company's officers or directors.
 Other than as described below and herein, there are no other transactions to which the Company or any of its subsidiaries is a party in which Mr. Campiciano has a material interest subject to disclosure under Item 404(a) of Regulation S-K. Prior to his appointment, Mr. Campiciano has been providing various finance and accounting services to the Company since its inception.
 The Company also entered into a standard form of Indemnification Agreement with Mr. Campiciano in connection with his appointment.